fatou1526/literate-pancake/article.md

 StopIteration
 ```
 **Notice**\
 The error is due to the fact that the next method were called a number of times greater than the length of the object.
-Then, it goes throgh all items and returns an error once there is not a value anymore.
+Then, it goes throgh all items and returns an error once there is not anymore value.
 To avoid that, one can define a condition or uses the StopIteration statement to stop the iteration once the iterations are complete.\
-**Example 4**\
+**Example 5**\
 Code:\
 ```python
 # Stop iteration when the last element is reached.